Vish1811/SEPSIS_DETECTION/README.md

 3. Training Module for the employee of the Health care institutions.

 #### Technology USED
-HTML5,CSS,BOOTSRAP4,JAVASCRIPT,JQUERY,PYTHON in combination with FLASK
+HTML5 , CSS , BOOTSRAP4 , JAVASCRIPT , JQUERY , PYTHON in combination with FLASK

-#### Telegram Bot
+#### TELEGRAM BOT
 ***
 ![Playgrounds](./gif2.gif)